Internal Communications Resources + Freelance Writer Resources

 Why not create a Buy Me a Coffee page if you're creating content?
 It's an easy way for others to show support and appreciation for your work.
 Take a peek at mine if you'd like!

 Love the photos on my website?
-When I started freelancing, I wanted to ensure my portfolio looked polished and professional.
-Rather than using stock photos from popular websites, I found Styled Stock Society, one of my favorite business investments.
-I have access to over 10,000+ stock photos and countless collections that fit my needs (and don't look the same as other websites!).
+When I started freelancing, I wanted to ensure my portfolio looked polished and professional without using boring, bland stock photos.
+I have access to over 10,000 stock photos and countless collections that fit my needs (and don't look like other websites!).
 Get access to stock photos, customizable Canva templates, caption guides, and bonus resources.

 When I left my 9-to-5 job and started freelancing full-time, I hired Rachel Meltzer for one-on-one coaching.
 For three months, she helped me work out my business logistics (legal, financial, pricing), and we worked on breaking out of the traditional workday mindset.
 I am so freakin' grateful for Rachel and her support during those first few months.

-Rachel kindly offers my resource hub readers 20% off ALL her 1:1 programs (including Express Coaching).
+Rachel kindly offers 20% off ALL her 1:1 programs (including Express Coaching) to users of my resource hub.
 Use the code "GSF25" at checkout!

 FREE Notion Templates from Rachel Meltzer